 Keyword research is simply realizing that not all search terms (AKA keywords) are created equal.
 Some get searched thousands of times and have TONS of competition, while others are more specific (AKA long tail keywords) and tend to have less competition.
 When you get to that point, a tool like Long Tail Platinum can save you a ton of time on deciding which keywords to write about.

-When you’re ready you can start a 10 day, no hassle $1 trial.
+When you’re ready you can start a 7 day Free trial.